United States of America

 "Grateful for the opportunity to learn something new.
 Great Instructor - knowledgeable, encouraging, excited about what she loves to do."
 KG

-Duluth Fine Pianos, has moved to 331 E. Superior Street, next to Starbucks.
+Duluth Fine Pianos, 331 E. Superior Street, next to Starbucks.

 This beautiful piano gallery features my Zentangle (R) inspired artwork including patterns on mirrors, glass, and clay in addition to professionally framed prints and originals.
 All art is for sale.
 Please contact me at firstname.lastname@example.org if you would like to purchase something.